10 interesting ways to use beacon technology in salons and spas

 4. Enable customers to choose their favorite music using your app

 This can be very effective when the customer is taking a spa treatment.
-Different people find comfort in different kinds of ambiance.
+Different people find comfort in different kinds of ambiance, so curated spa music at the touch of a button will definitely elevate the customer experience.
 With beacons, you can enable customers to change music, the color of the lights, the temperature of the AC, etc. through their phones.

 5. Recognize when a user who booked an appointment arrives